 Ben Eisenbraun, BA, maintains and improves the SBGrid Software Suite and is the primary support contact for users in SBGrid member labs.
 A philosopher-cum-software-engineer, Ben started using and administering UNIX machines in 1999, spent several years working in wide area networking and has discovered the meaning of life, which he uses as his SSH key.

 Mick Timony, BA, maintains and supports the SBGrid Science Portal and related Open Science Grid infrastructure that provides a high performance computing portal for structural biology related applications.
-Mick has been working with Linux and Open Source technologies since 1999 and previously worked with the CMLD at Boston University.
+Mick has been working with Linux and Open Source technologies since 1999 and previously worked with the CMLD at Boston University, and at Fidelity Investments.

 Andrew Morin, PhD, works on computational science policy for SBGrid.
 He has experience in both laboratory and computational structural biology and now focuses on issues affecting SBGrid and the broader scientific computing community.